htb/PixelPerfect/tutorial/tutorial.md

 The purple zoom view is just a UIView with autolayout anchored at the bottom left, with not width or height constraint set.

+## Image `scale` and view `contentScaleFactor`

+These concepts require a bit of explanation before we move on with drawing.
+It is about pixel resolution and conversion from *pixel* to *point* coordinates.

+The `contentScaleFactor` (say 3, as for iPhone X) for the view is simply a coordinate mapping from one point in the view to the pixel (3) on what it renders to; the physical screen.
+So at factor 3, 100 points will render to 300 pixels.
+For those views that have their own backing stores (typically *not* UIImageView), the resolution of the graphics is at the scale factor.
+I.e. 300 pixels for a view of 100 points in this case.
+(UIImageView renders directly from its `image` rather than first copying the image to the view's backing store.)
+So on a higher resolution device with a higher a higher resolution graphic or image in the view, the rendered graphic will look prettier.

+Similarly, an image of `scale` (say 3) has an actual pixel representation that factor larger than its point size.
+So an image 100 points wide with a scale of 3 contains 100 pixels in width.

+See this old but [brilliant article](https://www.objc.io/issues/3-views/moving-pixels-onto-the-screen/) to learn more about how graphics is drawn.
+Too bad it doesn't cover the scale factors, though.

 ## ZoomView

 Now create a new class called ZoomView.
 Here’s the full code: